Tales from Moominvalley

 Tales from Moominvalley (Det osynliga barnet och andra berättelser, literally 'The Invisible Child and other stories') is the seventh book in the Moomins series by Finnish author Tove Jansson.
-Unlike all the other books, which are novels, it is a collection of short stories, the longest book in the series.
+Unlike all the other books, which are novels, it is a collection of short stories, and is the longest book in the series.
 It was first published in 1962 (second edition 1998).
-The book forms the basis of episodes 9, 10, 13, 24, and 36 of the 1990 TV series.
+The book provided materials for the 1990 TV series.

+The book won the 1963 Stockholms-Tidningen prize for Finland-Swedish culture.
+Critics have commented that while the book is for children, it is also suitable for adults.
+Justifying the award of the prize, Per Olof Sundman stated that the stories were deceptive and poetically gentle.